 Thanks so much for your interest in our concerts!
-We hope that the following answers to Frequently Asked Questions might help give a good idea of what to expect, but do get in touch if you need further info.
+We hope that the following answers to Frequently Asked Questions might help give a good idea of what to expect when we return to live performances, but do get in touch if you need further info.

 Is there an interval?